Fredericksburg, Virginia: Architecture and historic sites

-Civil War battles are commemorated in Fredericksburg and Spotsylvania National Military Park.
+Civil War battles are commemorated in Fredericksburg and Spotsylvania National Military Park, which includes several landmarks in the Fredericksburg area.
 Formed by an act of Congress in 1927, the national military park preserves portions of the battlefields of Fredericksburg, Chancellorsville, the Wilderness, and Spotsylvania Court House.
-The Fredericksburg National Cemetery, also part of the park, was developed by the federal government after the war on Marye's Heights on the Fredericksburg battlefield.
-It contains more than 15,000 Union burials from the area's battlefields.
-Many unidentified soldiers were buried in mass graves.
+Chatham Manor lies east of downtown Fredericksburg; the historic home was a slave plantation before being occupied by the Union Army during the Battle of Fredericksburg and used as a field hospital.
+The Fredericksburg National Cemetery was developed by the federal government after the war on Marye's Heights on the Fredericksburg battlefield.
+It contains more than 15,000 Union burials from the area's battlefields, as well as many unidentified soldiers buried in mass graves.

-Among the 10,000 slaves crossing the Rappahannock for freedom with the Union in 1862 was John Washington.
+Among the 10,000 slaves crossing the Rappahannock for freedom in 1862 was John Washington.
 A literate slave from Fredericksburg, he settled in New York and wrote an account of the wartime events several years later.
 His manuscript was discovered in the 1990s.
 It was published as the basis of two books, David W. Blight's A Slave No More (2007), and John Washington's Civil War: A Slave Narrative (2008), edited by Crandall Shifflett.
 In 2010, the National Park Service, which manages the battlefield, Stafford County, and the City of Fredericksburg worked collaboratively to post new historical markers on either side of the Rappahannock River as part of a "Freedom Trail" to mark this exodus.

 Notable 20th-century sites and structures include the campus of the University of Mary Washington (begun in 1908), and Carl's Ice Cream, an Art Moderne roadside ice cream stand, listed on the National Register of Historic Places.

-Nearby points of interest include Ferry Farm historic site across the Rapahannock in Stafford County where Washington spent his boyhood, and the George Washington Birthplace National Monument, located 38 miles to the east in Westmoreland County on the Northern Neck.
-The historic community of Falmouth lies across the Rappahannock to the north and includes the historic house Belmont, home of American Impressionist artist Gari Melchers.
+Nearby points of interest include Ferry Farm historic site across the Rappahannock in Stafford County where Washington spent his boyhood, and the George Washington Birthplace National Monument, located 38 miles to the east in Westmoreland County on the Northern Neck.
+The historic community of Falmouth lies immediately to the north and includes the historic house Belmont, home of American Impressionist artist Gari Melchers.